vilicvane/clime/README.md

 #### Configuring subcommand definitions using `subcommands` field

 Clime has to load every subcommand modules under a specific command to know their briefs.
-To avoid this, you may export a `subcommands` array with subcommand definitions like:
+To avoid this, you may export a `subcommands` array with subcommand definitions like below:

 ```ts
 import { SubcommandDefinition } from 'clime';